nih-cfde/training-and-engagement/docs/General-Tools/UNIX/work.md

 ### `rmdir`

 If you created some files or directories that you do not want, you can remove them with the `rm` and `rmdir` commands.
-`rmdir` will only remove empty directories, but `rm -r` will remove recursively.
+`rmdir` will only remove empty directories, but `rm -r` will remove recursively (deleting the files first and then the directory itself).

 ```bash
 rmdir data/results/images